 On April 2, we hosted a webinar with a panel of six higher education leaders from across the country, who shared and discussed their ideas and approaches to these and other issues.

-If you missed the webinar or would like to share with a colleague, see below for the full recording.
+If you missed the webinar or would like to share with a colleague, see below for the full recording, outline, and resources mentioned.

 Linda Head, Sr. Associate Vice Chancellor, External & Employer Relations at Lone Star College, TX